 - If you use a control panel, custom kernel, or third-party repositories, review compatibility before upgrading

 Need a clean Ubuntu VPS for migration, testing, or replacement?
 We offer fast virtual servers ideal for Ubuntu 24.04 workloads.
-See our KVM VPS hosting plans.
+See our fast KVM VPS in the US.

 Frequently Asked Questions